Clothing for Day Hike

 Modified Via-Ferreta Setup

-(Note; all equipment used by us are extreme lightweight climbing aids for alpine climbing use, not for regular rock climbing) Please refer to the Disclaimers before trying out our methods.
+(Note; a majority of the equipment used by us for hiking/backpacking trips are extreme lightweight climbing aids for alpine climbing use, not for regular rock climbing) Please refer to the Disclaimers before trying out our methods.

 Use#1: connect 2 carabineers with a ~5 feet section of 6MM Rope (or double rope, double carabineers on both end points).
 Clip into anchors (chain links/anchors) as an extra precaution when traveling, helping others, or taking photos while climbing.
 This is useful on hikes such as Half Dome (Yosemite) or Precipice Trail (Acadia).